Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 Power BI is used to monitor model performance and provide intelligence on the units (products) of which the images are taken.
 The instructions that follow describe how you can use the provided Power BI desktop file (`image-detection-monitoring.pbix`) to visualize your data.
 You may perform this step either on your local computer or on the DSVM.

 1. If you have not already done so, download and install the [Power BI Desktop application](https://powerbi.microsoft.com/en-us/desktop).
-1. Download the Power BI template file `image-detection-monitoring.pbix`, which is available in the  GitHub repository's [power_bi folder](https://github.com/Azure/cortana-intelligence-product-detection-from-images/tree/master/technical_deployment/power_bi), by left-clicking on the file and clicking on "Download" on the page that follows.
+1. If you're using PowerBI from you local computer, download the Power BI template file `image-detection-monitoring.pbix`, which is available in the  GitHub repository's [power_bi folder](https://github.com/Azure/cortana-intelligence-product-detection-from-images/tree/master/technical_deployment/power_bi), by left-clicking on the file and clicking on "Download" on the page that follows.
+1. If you're using PowerBI from the DSVM, you can locate the PowerBI template file `image-detection-monitoring.pbix` from the  "technical_deployment/power_bi" folder.
 1. Double click the downloaded ".pbix" file to open it in Power BI Desktop.
 1. The template file connects to a database used in development.
 You'll need to change some parameters so that it links to your own database.
 To do this, follow these steps:
     1. Click on "Edit Queries" as shown in the following figure.